ppy/osu-wiki/wiki/Game_Modifiers/en.md

 #### Flashlight nearly ran out of batteries!

-5 years ago, this mod has been subject to heavy controversy in the past, as its implementation makes it the easiest mod for hackers to cheat on.
-This mod has been made unranked before during a time of heavy cheater activity, but was restored not long after. \\:D/
+5 years ago this mod had been subject to heavy controversy, as its implementation makes it the easiest mod for hackers to cheat on.
+It was made unranked during a time of heavy cheater activity, but was restored not long after. \\:D/

 If you want to know more, refer to these two threads: